A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

-In summary, the above claim, along with Corollary \ref{ncuni} and Example \ref{Gleasoncharfun}, imply that there exist CCNC row partial isometries which are not unitarily equivalent and yet have the same characteristic function.
-This shows that the characteristic function of a CCNC row partial is not a complete unitary invariant.
-This is in contrast to the result of \cite[Theorem 3.6]{BES2006cnc}, which shows that the Sz.-Nagy-Foia\c{s} characteristic function of any CNC $d$-contraction (which is a CCNC row contraction by Corollary \ref{CCNCcor}) is a complete unitary invariant for CNC $d$-contractions.
-We will also later prove in Proposition \ref{NFprop}, that our characteristic function, $b_T$, of any CCNC row contraction coincides weakly with the Sz.-Nagy-Foia\c{s} characteristic function of $T$. \end{eg}
+\begin{cor} The characteristic function, $b_X$, of a CCNC row partial isometry, $X$, is not a complete unitary invariant: There exist CCNC row partial isometries $X_1, X_2$ which are not unitarily equivalent and yet satisfy $b_{X_1} = b_{X_2}$. \end{cor} This is in contrast to the result of \cite[Theorem 3.6]{BES2006cnc}, which shows that the Sz.-Nagy-Foia\c{s} characteristic function of any CNC $d$-contraction (which is a CCNC row contraction by Corollary \ref{CCNCcor}) is a complete unitary invariant for CNC $d$-contractions.
+We will also later prove in Proposition \ref{NFprop}, that our characteristic function, $b_T$, of any CCNC row contraction coincides weakly with the Sz.-Nagy-Foia\c{s} characteristic function of $T$. \begin{proof} Let $b \in \scr{S} _d = \scr{S} _d (\C )$ be any Schur-class function satisfying the assumptions of Corollary \ref{ncuni} (as in the above example).
+Then there exist extremal Gleason solutions, $X_1, X_2$ for $\scr{H} (b)$ which are not unitarily equivalent.
+Lemma \ref{Gleasoncharfun} implies that $b_{X_1} = b_{X_2}$ proving the claim. \end{proof}

-We conclude this section with an example which will motivate an approach to extending our commutative deBranges-Rovnyak model for CCNC row partial isometries to arbitrary CCNC row contractions.
+We conclude this section with a calculation that will motivate an approach to extending our commutative de Branges-Rovnyak model for CCNC row partial isometries to arbitrary CCNC row contractions: